 The first thing you should do is to compare the file you have with the same file from a fresh installation of Joomla! and the extension this file belongs to.
-For example, let's say that you get a high threat score for the administrator/components/com\k2/lib/elfinder/elFinderVolumeDriver.class.php file.
-From the file path you can understand that it's part of the K2 component.
-Install a new Joomla! site on a local server and install K2 on it.
-Find the administrator/components/com\k2/lib/elfinder/elFinderVolumeDriver.class.php file on the new site and compare it with the one from your regular site you are using the PHP file comparison on.
+The path of the file will tell you which extension it belongs do.
+You can install a new Joomla! site on a local server and install that extension on it, after downloading it afresh from its developer's site (do NOT use warez sites; not only it's immoral, it's also more than likely the files there are compromised in an effort to backdoor your site).
+Find the file with the high threat score on the new site and compare it with the one from your regular site you are using the PHP file comparison on.
 A very handy tool to compare files is WinMerge [http://winmerge.org/].
 If you're not on Windows or Linux (the platforms supported by WinMerge) you can search for graphical diff or file comparison tools for your platform.
-I have my favourites for Mac OS X, but since they're all commercial I'd rather not suggest any of them.
+I have my favourites for macOS, but since they're all commercial I'd rather not suggest any of them.
 In any case, if the files match then the file is safe.
 In this case you can click on the icon in the Marked Safe column so that it turns into a green checkmark.
 When you do that, future scans will not report the file unless it is changed.

-A quick way to see if a file is compromised is to quickly scan its top and bottom 20 lines.
+A quick but not entirely reliable way to see if a file is compromised is to quickly scan its top and bottom 20 lines.
 The vast majority of hacking scripts adds the hack code either at the top or at the bottom of the file.
 If no suspicious code is seen in there, your file is most likely safe.
-If you want to be certain beyond a shred of doubt use the full file comparison method I described above.
+If you want to be certain beyond a shred of doubt use the full file comparison method we described above.